ChristineEC/sd_art_outlet/DEPLOYMENT.md

 Now attempt to run the local server by typing in
 - python manage.py runserver (or possibly python3 manage.py runserver), depending on your system.
 I have needed to use the former.

-Use the link that will appear in your terminal to open the server, and if you get an error message saying "Disallowed host at /", copy what it says you need to add there to ALLOWED_HOSTS in your settings.py file (currently around line 19 in that file).
+Use the link that will appear in your terminal to open the server, and if you get an error message saying "Disallowed host at /", copy what it says there that you need to add there to ALLOWED_HOSTS in your settings.py file (currently around line 19 in that file).
 It will look something like '127.0.0'.
 While you are there, you should also add 'localhost' to the list of allowed hosts, as you will need this later for the Stripe webhooks.
 Refresh the page and you should now see the website.

-CREATE A STRIPE ACCOUNT
+### CREATE A STRIPE ACCOUNT

 Go to Stripe.com and create an account.
 Then go to the developers menu at the bottom left and select API Reference (or otherwise access your developers dashboard, as the procedure may change), to access your Publishable key (which starts with pk_test) and your Secret key (which starts with sk_test).